getcontact-premium-apk2025/.github/profile/README.md

 - Updated spam blocking filters to tackle new threats.
 - Bug fixes and smoother performance for all devices.

-## What’s New in GetContact Mod APK?
+## What’s New in GetContact Mod APK 7.4.0 ?

 The app's most recent update introduces:
 - Advanced messaging features for better communication.